monsoonmaelstrom/book2/book2.md

 *Tap.
 Tap.*

 “That!
-It sounds like it’s coming from the balcony,” I say as I head toward the doors.
+It sounds like it’s coming from the balcony,” I respond, as I head toward the doors.

 When I open them I see… an owl?
 I look toward the sky, just to make sure, and the sun is definitely still up.